usedispatch/docs/README.md

 npm install -g @usedispatch/cli
 ```

 The tool picks up the currently configured Solana command line wallet.
-To verify your Solana wallet set up, run `solana config get` and `solana address` to see which network you're on, and what your account address is.
+To verify your Solana wallet set up, run `solana address` to see what your account address is.

 ```
 % dispatch-cli